Cannon Mountain (Washington)

-Cannon Mountain is an 8,638 ft (2,633 m) mountain summit located in Chelan County of Washington state.
+Cannon Mountain is an 8,652-foot (2,637 meter) mountain summit located in Chelan County of Washington state.
 Cannon Mountain is part of The Enchantments, within the Alpine Lakes Wilderness.
 Cannon Mountain belongs to the Stuart Range which is subset of the Cascade Range.
 Cannon Mountain is situated one mile north of Enchantment Peak.
 The nearest higher peak is Dragontail Peak, 2.15 mi to the southwest.
-Precipitation runoff drains into Icicle Creek, a tributary of the Wenatchee River.
+Precipitation runoff from the slopes drains into Icicle Creek, which is a tributary of the Wenatchee River.

 Geology

 The Alpine Lakes Wilderness features some of the most rugged topography in the Cascade Range with craggy peaks and ridges, deep glacial valleys, and granite walls spotted with over 700 mountain lakes.
 Geological events occurring many years ago created the diverse topography and drastic elevation changes over the Cascade Range leading to the various climate differences.

 The history of the formation of the Cascade Mountains dates back millions of years ago to the late Eocene Epoch.
 With the North American Plate overriding the Pacific Plate, episodes of volcanic igneous activity persisted.
 In addition, small fragments of the oceanic and continental lithosphere called terranes created the North Cascades about 50 million years ago.